oomlout/oomlout_oomp_builder/parts/hardware_screw_machine_screw_5_mm_40_mm_pozidrive_head/readme.md

-# Hardware Screw Machine Screw 5 Mm 40 Mm Pozidrive Head
+# Hardware Screw Machine Screw 5 mm 40 mm Pozidrive Head

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base